Adosis/phone_with_dial_plate_to_DECT/README.md

 ### 4.	linkFritz () and linkBasis () ###

 Here are a sequences of keystrokes to connect the DECT to a basis or to a fritzBox.
+If you use another DECT basis than the original one or a fritzBox you can change the seqence for automated connection easily under 'void linkBasis ()' or 'void linkFritz ()'.
+Here is a list of commands and what it means:

+matrixCalc("m") means: press 'menu' matrixCalc("d") means: press 'down' matrixCalc("u") means: press 'up' matrixCalc("h") means: press 'pick up' matrixCalc("l") means: press 'hang up' matrixCalc("s") means: press 'mute'

+matrixCalc("0"): press '0' (and all other numbers of course)

 ### 5.	ring () ###